BhavanaAleti/SDKAnalysis/README.md

         java -jar target/sdkanalysis-1.0-SNAPSHOT.jar <Path To SDK> <Language of SDK>

 ## Results

-Java results for Snow Flake
+Below are the CSV results for one of the SDK we analyzed

+### Result for Snowflake SDK- Java :

 | Type| Count |
 |----------|----------|